Visiting Cerne Valley

 Cerne Abbas, a picturesque village to visit, is the centre for exploring the local area.
 It was the site of an important Benedictine abbey and that heritage can be seen to this day.
 The village offers places to eat and drink and stay.
 It has a village shop and post office, a gift shop, school, church and doctors’ surgery.
 Minterne House, about two miles north of Cerne Abbas and home of the Churchill and Digby families since 1620, has unique gardens which are open to visitors for most of the year.

-The site is financed by the Parish council and the Cerne Abbas Village Hall and is run by volunteers on behalf of the community.
-The story behind this portal site was recorded in a Dorset for You 2015 video and can be seen via this link.
-If you want to feature your business on this portal please use the Contact Us form and we will send you details.
+This website is financed by the Parish council and the Cerne Valley Business Group and is run by volunteers on behalf of the community.
+If you own a local business and would like to feature in our business directory, please use the Contact Us form and we will send you details.

 Post Office, newspapers, fresh fruit and veg, fresh fish on Fridays, local cheese selection, Evershot bread plus fresh bakery goods ,(including croissants!) baked in store seven days a week and much more.